OsmHackTW/josm-presets/README.md

 # josm-presets
-This is a JOSM Presets collection for Taiwan mappers.
+This is a JOSM Presets collection for mapping in Taiwan.

 There are 5 presets in this collection followed by:
 1. hiking_presets